Digital signatures are an inherent and simple part of e-Conveyancing – and it’s essential you use them securely.

 Why you’ll need a new Digital Certificate when you move employers

 If you’re moving on to a new job – congratulations!
 But don’t take your Digital Certificate with you.
 As it identifies both you and the firm, you’ll need to request a new Digital Certificate once you start with your new employer.
-And, of course, make sure your existing certificate associated with your former employer is cancelled when you move on by calling the PEXA Support Centre.
+And, of course, make sure your existing certificate associated with your former employer is cancelled when you move on by calling PEXA Support.

 It’s wise to be prepared and have proper provisions in place to handle any difficulties or pressures you may encounter around signing.